 “What do you mean?”
 She said stiffly.
 “Why would you break my heart?”

-“I’m not good for you.
-I need to be inflamed.
-I’m afraid that now that I have you that I won’t want you anymore.”
+“I’m afraid that now that I have you, I won’t want you anymore.”

-“What a pair we make,” he laughed.
+“What a pair we make,” Erik laughed.
 “The Cult of Night believes that all of this, that all of us are just a part of a fiction brought to life in the mind of a poet.”
-Erik lifted his head and stared into Hanna’s eyes.
+He lifted his head to stare into her eyes.
 “I can’t seem to get that idea out of my head.
 Who would create characters as tragic us?”

-“I love you too, but one day I might raze Vetur to the ground, and then sow the earth with salt so nothing will grow there ever again.”
+“I love you too,” Hanna replied.
+“But one day I might raze Vetur to the ground and sow the earth with salt.”

-The sound of a ringing bell drifted into the room on a gust of wind past the brocaded curtains that covered the arrowslits.
-The extraneous noise disturbed the quiet of the room, setting a chill into the budding warmth between Erik and Hanna.
-Hjörtur’s bells were used to alert its inhabitants of danger.
+At that instant, the sound of a ringing bell drifted into the room on a gust of wind past the brocaded curtains, shattering the budding warmth between the two.
+Erik froze, listening, hoping it was a false alarm; Hjörtur’s bells were used to alert its inhabitants of danger.
 After a brief pause, bells all over the citadel took up the call to arms, ringing with a panic-inducing clamor.

-Erik rolled off the bed, searching for his sword.
-He found it against the wall next to the bed.
-His skin itched with the feeling of a ten thousand pin pricks as his robe rose to the surface.
-Not slowing even for a moment, he secured his weapon to the sash tied around his middle and rushed towards the door.
-He paused uneasily, turning back towards the bed with his hand on the thick wooden door.
+Erik rolled off the bed, blue robe rising out of his flesh, searching for his longsword.
+He found it against the wall next to the bed a second after his skin ceased itching.
+Not slowing, he secured his weapon to his red sash and rushed towards the door.
+He stopped, turning back towards the Hanna with his hand on the thick wooden door.

 “It’s okay.
-Go.” she said, but she sounded troubled, and she added, “I will be here when you come back.”
+Go,” she said.
+“I will be here when you come back.”

-Erik looked from her to the door and back again.
-He felt torn.
-Hjörtur was possibly under attack, but he could not bring himself to leave her.
-For some reason, he felt like if he walked out that door he might never see her again.
+Erik looked from Hanna to the door and back again.
+He was torn.
+Hjörtur might be under attack, but he could not bring himself to leave her.
+For some reason, he felt that if he walked out that door, he might never see her again.